- Docs Home

 - Set the I/O Scheduler of the storage media to

-, the performance is better because the kernel directly sends I/O requests to the hardware without other operations.
+noop.
+For the high-speed SSD storage media, the kernel's I/O scheduling operations can cause performance loss.
+After the Scheduler is set tonoop, the performance is better because the kernel directly sends I/O requests to the hardware without other operations.
 Also, the noop Scheduler is better applicable. - Choose the

-mode for the cpufrequ module which controls the CPU frequency.
+performancemode for the cpufrequ module which controls the CPU frequency.
 The performance is maximized when the CPU frequency is fixed at its highest supported operating frequency without dynamic adjustment.

 Take the following steps to check the current operating system configuration and configure optimal parameters: